 Can you put salt in a sand spreader?

 Sand spreaders are capable of spreading many things.
 Just as you can put sand in a fertilizer spreader, you can put salt into a sand spreader.
 The overall mechanics are the same.
-Plus, there’s less worry for cross containments.
+Plus, there’s less worry about containments.

 If you are worried about mixing spreads, then don’t.
 However, most end users will have no trouble putting salt in a sand spreader.